 What will you do with your time off?

-As part of the Au Pair in Australia programme you’ll work between 0-45 hours per week with at least 1.5 days of a week.
-Your host family will tell you in advance what your days off will be so that you can plan your time off.
+As part of the Au Pair in Australia program you’ll work between 0-35 hours per week with at least 1.5 days of a week.
+Your host family will tell you in advance what your days off will be so that you can plan ahead.
 Your days off could be split over the week or during the weekend.
-Your days of may need to change from time to time due to changes in your host families routine ( children’s school activities, working hours etc) however you host family willy communicate this with you in advance.
+Your days off may need to change from time to time due to changes in your host families routine ( children’s school activities, working hours etc) however you host family will communicate this with you in advance.

-What you do with your days off is totally up to you! you could spend all day in bed binge watching Netflix, spend time with friends, head to one of the many amazing beaches- the list is endless!
+What you do with your days off is totally up to you!
+You could spend all day in bed binge watching Netflix, spend time with friends, head to one of the many amazing beaches, explore the neighbourhood, join a local sports club, volunteer - the list is endless!
 Typically most Au Pairs will do the following on their days off: